- B.A., French, Wake Forest University 1989

 - Conversations with the Francophone World

-A returned Peace Corps volunteer, I also serve as the liaison to Wooster’s Global Impacts Pathway and Peace Corps Prep program.
+A returned Peace Corps volunteer, I help to supervise Wooster’s Global Impacts Pathway and Peace Corps Prep program.

 - Contesting French West Africa: Battles over Schools and the Colonial Order, 1900-1950 (Lincoln: University of Nebraska Press, 2017).